KorySchneider/proj5-karaoke/README.md

 ## Contribute

-The list of hip karaoke establishments is found in POIs.conf.
+The list of hip karaoke establishments is found in `poi.py`.
 This is an open source project, so feel free to contribute to the list at https://github.com/koryschneider/proj5-karaoke/pulls.

 ## About